Nguyễn Ngọc Loan: Execution of Nguyễn Văn Lém

-The execution was captured on photo by Associated Press photographer Eddie Adams and on video by NBC News television cameraman Võ Sửu.
-After the execution, Loan told Adams: "They killed many of our people and many of yours."
-Võ Sửu reported that after the shooting Loan went to a reporter and said These guys kill a lot of our people, and I think Buddha will forgive me.

-Interviewed by Oriana Fallaci in May 1968 for her book Nothing, and So be it, he stated that he was aware of the indignation he caused and that he understood Fallaci's point of view when she regarded him as a cold-blooded killer.
-He said that he killed Lém because he felt enraged since the VC was wearing civilian clothes.
+Interviewed by Oriana Fallaci in May 1968 for her book Nothing, and So be it, he stated that he was aware of the indignation he caused and that he understood Fallaci's opinion when she regarded him as a cold-blooded killer.
+He said that he killed Lém because he felt enraged that the VC were wearing civilian clothes.
 Speaking to Fallaci, he said: "He wasn't wearing a uniform and I can't respect a man who shoots without wearing a uniform.
 Because it's too easy: you kill and you're not recognized.
 I respect a North Vietnamese because he's dressed as a soldier, like myself, and so he takes the same risks as I do.
 But a Vietcong in civilian clothes - I was filled with rage."
+Loan has also recounted, "If you hesitate, if you didn't do your duty, the men won't follow you".

+The execution was captured as a photo by Associated Press photographer Eddie Adams and on video by NBC News television cameraman Võ Sửu.
+After the execution, Loan told Adams: "They killed many of our people and many of yours."
+Võ Sửu reported that after the shooting Loan went to a reporter and said These guys kill a lot of our people, and I think Buddha will forgive me.